New Orleans Adjustment of Status Lawyers

 Am I eligible for an adjustment of status in New Orleans?

 The first step our adjustment of status lawyers will review with you is whether you’re eligible for a green card.
 Green card eligibility requires that you fit into one of the following immigrant categories and meet the requirements of that categories.
-Our immigration lawyers in New Orleans and Slidell largely work with families and with folks who are here on employment-based visas, but other green card eligibility categories include:
+Our immigration lawyers in New Orleans largely work with families and with folks who are here on employment-based visas, but other green card eligibility categories include:

 - Green card as a special immigrant